isawika/retro-digitization/Step3-TextCapture.md

-# How to Digitize a Historical Dictionary
+# How to Retro-Digitize a Historical Dictionary

 ## 3. Text Capture